Craig Slocum

-Early life
+Career

-Craig was the son of Dr. Samuel A. Slocum and Rose Gottlieb Slocum, who were immigrants from Poland and/or Russia; census records differ as to who came from which.
-The family resided in the Bronx, Assembly District 2, of New York City.
-Craig had an older sister named Marilynn H. Slocum.
+Craig Slocum was the son of Dr. Samuel A. Slocum and Rose Gottlieb Slocum, who were immigrants from Poland and/or Russia; census records differ as to who came from which.
+The family resided in The Bronx, New York City.
+Slocum had an older sister named Marilynn H. Slocum.
 According to census records, one of the parents had a teenage sister-in-law, Ann Rice, who resided with the Slocums for a time as well in the 1930s.

-Craig also went by the name of Rusty from an early age, due to his red hair.
+Slocum also went by the name of Rusty from an early age, due to his red hair.
 He is known to have been friends with James Dean and his group in the early 1950s, according to several biographies, where he is referred to as Rusty Slocum.
-Craig is quoted speaking about Dean in The James Dean Story: A Myth-shattering Biography of an Icon by Ronald Martinetti.
+Slocum is quoted speaking about Dean in The James Dean Story: A Myth-shattering Biography of an Icon by Ronald Martinetti.

-Craig acted in a variety of small and uncredited roles in theatre, television, and film, starting in late 1949 or early 1950.
-He used a number of different names, Warren Slocum, Rusty Slocum, Craig Slocum.
-Some of Craig Slocum's uncredited appearances were on Colgate Playhouse, Mr. Peepers, Father Knows Best, Playhouse 90, Climax, and Gunsmoke.
+Slocum acted in a variety of small and uncredited roles in theatre, television, and film, starting in late 1949 or early 1950.
+He used a number of different names such as Warren Slocum, Rusty Slocum and Craig Slocum.
+Some of Slocum's uncredited appearances were on Colgate Playhouse, Mister Peepers, Father Knows Best, Playhouse 90, Climax!, and Gunsmoke.
+His best known roles were as Noah Gifford and Harry Johnson on the ABC supernatural soap opera Dark Shadows from 1968 to 1969.

-In October 1977, Craig Slocum wrote that he was starting work in North Carolina as a lead for an army training film as "a captain."
+In October 1977, Slocum wrote that he was starting work in North Carolina as a lead for an army training film as "a captain."
 He wrote that it would not do much for his "career," but that he appreciated the money.
-It is possible Craig continued to work in other industrial films.
+It is possible Slocum continued to work in other industrial films.

 Slocum, who had type 2 diabetes, died from insulin shock at age 43.
 His social security death index lists his name under Rusty Slocum.
 His place of burial is not publicly known.